With that, do you want to just launch us off by reading your email?

 So that's my question.

-Yeah, I I don't think I would have I'm not sure how much I would have deviated from the from what I already did.
+I'm not sure how much I would have deviated from what I already did.

-Oh no, don't don't give me your weasel words, brother.
+Oh, no, don't, don't give me your weasel words, brother.

-I'm not sure How much I would have deviated.
+I'm not sure how much I would have deviated.

 That's that's not decisive.

-Would you say, hey, you gotta comply?
+Would you say, hey, you got to comply?

-He's bigger, he's crazy, he's violent, and it's not worth it.
+And it's not worth it.

 Yeah.

-I I just have a really hard time I mean, no, obviously this uh bothers me.
+I mean, no, obviously this bothers me.

-Of course it should bother you.
+Please, of course, it should bother you.

-It'd be it would be inhuman if you didn't.
+It would be inhuman if you didn't.

 But what I'm questioning is why you would have a negative judgment of your decisions to submit in the face of overwhelming violence and immorality.